biojs/biojs.net/_posts/2014-07-04-announcing-hackathon.md

 <img src="/img/posts/2014-07-04_20-09-03_scrot.jpg" class="center-block" />

-We are very happy to announce that BioJS will have a hackathon in Munich in the second week (08/04 - 08/09) of August.
+Time: 4th-9th August
+Location: digital or [in Munich][location] (department for Bioinformatics and Computational Biology at TUM)

-This is an unparalleled opportunity for hardcore javascript developers excited by the "bio" flavour of development to join this exciting initiative.
+### An unparalleled opportunity for hardcore JavaScript developers to have fun doing cool "Bio" hacking.

-In this week we try to develop the BioJS codebase and combine the benfits of

-* the current [BioJS 0.1 library][biojs-lib]
+The hackathon is under the umbrella to achieve the milestones for a [BioJS 2.0][biojs-lib] release.
+We have defined some loosely defined objectives for the week (you are welcome to [bring your own][contact]!):

+* draft a BioJS core package
+* play with testing of biological computations in the web
-* the [TnT library][tnt] create by Miguel
+* discover the [TnT library][tnt]
-* the [AMD-based library][biojs-amd] of Seb
+* hack with modular JavaScript, a [AMD-based library][biojs-amd] and in-browser compilation
+* create a way to give component developers independence
+* achieve a plug & play registry
-* (hopefully) the efforts of the [Bionode][bionode] project
+* get to grips with the [Bionode][bionode] project

-If you have input, ideas or want to hack with us - please [let us know][contact] :)
+If you have open questions look at the FAQ below or just [contact us][contact].

 ```
 require ["biojs/hackathon"], (Hackathon) ->